Pushpenderrathore/Pushpenderrathore/README.md

-# 👾 HackTheMatrix 👾 #
+⚠ 👾HackTheMatrix👾  ⚠

 ## Greetings and Welcome to my profile
 <i>
 I'm <b>Pushpender Singh Rathore</b> — an aspiring CyberSecurity Professional with a deep focus on <b>ethical hacking</b> and <b>offensive security research</b>.<br><br>

-🎓 I'm currently pursuing my B.Tech in Computer Science & Engineering, I have a strong foundation in computer systems, low-level programming, and exploit development.<br>
+I'm currently pursuing my B.Tech in Computer Science & Engineering, I have a strong foundation in computer systems, low-level programming, and exploit development.<br>
-💻 I specialize in cybersecurity, reverse engineering, adversary simulation, vulnerability assessment and exploit development. <br>
+I specialize in cybersecurity, reverse engineering, adversary simulation, vulnerability assessment and exploit development. <br>
-🛠️ My expertise includes C, C++, Python, Assembly, and low-level system manipulation, also familiar with tools and frameworks like <b>Burpe Suite, Metasploit, Nmap, WireShark, Gdb, BinaryNinja and Ghidra</b>.<br>
+My expertise includes C, C++, Python, Assembly, and low-level system manipulation, also familiar with tools and frameworks like <b>Burpe Suite, Metasploit, Nmap, WireShark, Gdb, BinaryNinja and Ghidra</b>.<br>
-⚔️ I actively engaged and participate on platforms like <b>HackTheBox</b>, <b>TryHackMe</b>, <b>Overthewire</b> and <b>WeChall</b>, where I continuously refine my practical and also sharpen my offensive skills.<br>
+I actively engaged and participate on platforms like <b>HackTheBox</b>, <b>TryHackMe</b>, <b>Overthewire</b> and <b>WeChall</b>, where I continuously refine my practical and also sharpen my offensive skills.<br>
-📁 I build and maintain tools for red teaming, penetration testing, malware analysis and custom offensive tools.<br><br> 🔒 I aim to contribute meaningfully to the security community by building secure systems, responsibly disclosing vulnerabilities, and staying at the forefront of cyber defense innovation.
+I build and maintain tools for red teaming, penetration testing, malware analysis and custom offensive tools.<br><br> I aim to contribute meaningfully to the security community by building secure systems, responsibly disclosing vulnerabilities, and staying at the forefront of cyber defense innovation.
 </i>